I just found something interesting with regard to “maximum strength” ingredients in antiperspirants.

 Q: Is it safe to close off underarm pores?

 A: Yes.
 Both underarms represent an area of only about 6 to 8 square inches.
 Nature simply and safely redistributes the perspiration around to the other 2,700+/- square inches of the body’s skin surface.

 Here’s a great review of Certain Dri vs Secret Clinical Strength.
 I agree with her findings, based on my own side-by-side (or would that be underarm-by-underarm?) comparison of the same two anti-perspirants.
-(And nearly 200 more reviews here.)
+(And over 2,000 more reviews here.)

 Anyone got any thoughts on this topic?

-By the way, I’ve considered the aluminum levels in anti-perspirants, and a girl’s gotta do what a girl’s gotta do to stay dry and fresh-smelling.
-So products like Tom’s of Maine deodorant are out, as they’re completely ineffective on someone like me.
+By the way, I’ve considered the aluminum levels in anti-perspirants, but a girl’s gotta do what a girl’s gotta do to stay dry and fresh-smelling.
+So products like Tom’s of Maine deodorant are out — they’re completely ineffective on someone like me.
 (But… they do offer a 100% happiness guarantee or your money back, if you’d like to try it.)